 If you are convicted of a first or second domestic violence offense, you must wait 7 years from the date the case is closed to request that your record be sealed.
 This includes completing all of the required sentence, such as community service, first.

 Courts around the country use a “best interests of the child” standard when deciding custody issues.
 A judge may not find it in the best interest of the child to give custody to someone with a battery domestic violence conviction.
-This is yet another reason why it is so important to hire the best Las Vegas criminal defense lawyer as soon as charges are brought.
-A criminal defense lawyer is your best defense against a Nevada domestic violence conviction.
+This is yet another reason why it is so important to hire the best Las Vegas domestic violence lawyer as soon as charges are brought.
+A criminal defense lawyer is your best defense against a conviction.

 The victim does not have to attend the arraignment or pretrial conference, but can if he or she wants to.
 Also, the victim can speak to the judge before a defendant is sentenced if there is no trial.
 If there is a trial, the victim will probably be sent a subpoena to testify at trial.